0x6f677548/safaribooks/README.md

 # SafariBooks
-Forked and based on https://github.com/lorenzodifuccia/safaribooks
+Forked and based on https://github.com/lorenzodifuccia/safaribooks but with options to download a full topic or a playlist

 Download and generate *EPUB* of your favorite books from [*Safari Books Online*](https://www.safaribooksonline.com) library.
 This could be usefull if you have a subscription and want to read your ebooks on e-readers like kindle